ThomasRohde/publish-confluence/README.md

 - Links to attachments and other pages
 - A responsive layout that works on different screen sizes

 You can open the generated `index.html` file in any browser to browse your pages.
+The preview is particularly useful for verifying:

+- The overall structure of your page hierarchy
+- The appearance of your content with macros rendered
+- That all attachments are correctly referenced
+- The final appearance of your templates after variable substitution

+This feature is ideal for teams that want to review content locally before publishing to Confluence, or for developing and testing complex page structures without repeatedly updating the actual Confluence instance.

 ## Authentication